CHS-CS50/problems/3/fifteen/README.md

    int total = d * d;`
    ```

-1. Next, we need to add tiles to the board based on `total`.
+1. Next, we need to add values to the `board` array based on `total`.
 We can use a set of nested for loops to do this like so:

    ```
    for (int i = 0; i < d; i++)